chainstacklabs/starknet-cairo-odyssey/Article-2.md

 - `tempvar` used for temporary variables.
 They can be re-assigned.
 - `let` used to create alias by value or by reference to another variables.
 Can be re-assigned.

-Here are some examples of how to use them:
+Here are some examples of how to use each one of them:

 ```php
 %lang starknet